sylvainprigent/sdeconv/docs/source/quickstart.rst

     plt.show()

-Please refer to the `Guide <guide>`_ for more details on the interfaces and to the `Modules <modules>`_ documentation to get the list and details of available PSFs and deconvolution methods.
+Please refer to :doc:`Modules <modules>` for more details on the interfaces and the list of available PSFs and deconvolution methods.